AdobeDocs/campaign-classic.en/help/configuration/using/regenerating-schemas.md

 ---
 product: campaign
-title: Regenerating schemas
+title: Regenerate schemas
-description: Regenerating schemas
+description: Learn how to regenerate Campaign schemas
-audience: configuration
-content-type: reference
-topic-tags: editing-schemas
 exl-id: 6c48cfea-6d20-4462-a485-71e1575a08a7
 ---
-# Regenerating schemas{#regenerating-schemas}
+# Regenerate schemas{#regenerating-schemas}

 ![](../../assets/v7-only.svg)